-Student's Name: School: Grade: Area Public Schools obtain your written condensities dentifiable information from your child's especified by FERPA are met.
-FERPA distribution and directory information, Act (FERPA) requires that Sault Ste.
-Marie onsent prior to the disclosure of personally ducation records, unless certain conditions stinguishes between personally identifiable however, and the District may disclose ion" without your written consent, unless you information released for one or more of the s form and return it to your student's school each year.
-If you fail to complete and return this for permission to release your student's directo rm, the District will presume that you give ry information for all the uses listed below.
-Your Opt-Out request will be recorded in the name of the school's office for 1 school year. e student information system and kept on file Directory information includes the information includes the information that would not generally be considered harr on contained in a student's education record nful or an invasion of privacy if disclosed. rpose(s) for which you do not grant the student's directory information, below.
+Student's Name: School: Grade: Area Public Schools obtain your videntifiable information from your specified by FERPA are met.
+FE information and directory inform I Privacy Act (FERPA) requires that Sault Ste.
+Marie written consent prior to the disclosure of personally child's education records, unless certain conditions ERPA distinguishes between personally identifiable nation, however, and the District may disclose information" without your written consent, unless you trary. directory information released for one or more of the plete this form and return it to your student's school f school each year. this form, the District will presume that you give s directory information for all the uses listed below.
+Your Opt-Out request will be record in the school's office for 1 school ye led in the student information system and kept on file ear. nformation contained in a student's education record red harmful or an invasion of privacy if disclosed. o the purpose(s) for which you do not grant the e your student's directory information, below.
 Sault Ste.
-Marie Area Public Schools may n for the following purposes: ot disclose my student's directory information including but not limited to, a yearbook, etic team or band roster, newsletter, and other $\square$ To news media outside the School or I District.
+Marie Area Public Schoo for the following purposes: ls may not disclose my student's directory information • ications, including but not limited to, a yearbook, bill, athletic team or band roster, newsletter, and other \square To news media outside the Sc chool or District.

-☐ To the School PTO or District parent organizati on.
-To other groups and entities outside of the Sch advocacy, and/or parent organizations. ool or District, including community, $\square$ On official school-related websites or social me edia accounts. ☐ On school employees' personal classroom web osites or social media accounts.
-Information to U.S. Military Recruiters and Institution ons of Higher Education Recruiters Federal law requires the District to release a secondary and telephone number to U.S. Military recruiters and it their request.
-If you do not want your student's information those purposes, please check one or both of the box institutions of higher education upon rmation released for one or both of ☐ Do not release my student's name, address, or recruiters without my prior written consent. r telephone number to U.S. Military □ Do not release my student's name, address, or higher education recruiters without my prior writ • Parent/Guardian/Eligible Student Signature Date
+☐ To the School PTO or District parent organization. ☐ To other groups and entities outside of the School advocacy, and/or parent organizations. or District, including community, $\ \square$ On official school-related websites or social media a accounts. $\ \square$ On school employees' personal classroom websit es or social media accounts.
+Information to U.S. Military Recruiters and Institutions of Higher Education Recruiters Federal law requires the District to release a secondary and telephone number to U.S. Military recruiters and instruction their request.
+If you do not want your student's informations purposes, please check one or both of the boxes titutions of higher education upon ation released for one or both of Do not release my student's name, address, or to recruiters without my prior written consent. elephone number to U.S. Military □ Do not release my student's name, address, or tel higher education recruiters without my prior written • Parent/Guardian/Eligible Student Signature Date i dioni oddiadi Ligibio otadon olgi atalo Dato